aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 }
 ```

-Here is the default  sendPasswordResetNotification implementation in the MustVerifyEmail trait:
+Here is the default  sendPasswordResetNotification implementation in the `CanResetPassword` trait:

 ```php
 namespace Illuminate\Auth\Passwords;